msgcg/Rest_check/README.md

 # Receipt OCR Application

 ## Overview
 This application uses Optical Character Recognition (OCR) to extract text from receipts and provides recommendations for splitting bills.
+It integrates with Google Gemini for enhanced processing capabilities.

 ## Requirements
 - Python 3.x